epaitz/jsapi-angular-ngrx-ds2021/src/app/map/README.md

 ## Bookmarks Component

-The BookmarksComponent is tied to the /bookmarks route and is currently empty but can be used to display a list of bookmarks where the user can zoom to an individual bookmark, delete a bookmark and create a new bookmark.
+The BookmarksComponent is tied to the /bookmarks route and is used to demonstrate how you can use an NgRx action to navigate the map.

 ## Map Contents